 The underlying long-term rating of the Administration's Capital Fund Securitization Revenue Bonds Series 2003 was upgraded from A to A+ by S&P Global Ratings on February 25, 2015.
-The long-term rating of the Administration's Infrastructure Financing Bonds (MBIA Insured) 1997 Series A, 1998 Series B, 1998 Series C, 1999 Series A, Tax-Exempt Series 2001 A and Taxable Series 2001 B was upgraded from Baa1 to A3 by Moody's on May 21, 2014 as a result of the upgrade of the rating of the related bond insurer.
 On January 17, 2018, the long-term rating of the Administration's Infrastructure Financing Bonds (MBIA Insured) 1998 Series B, 1999 Series A and 2001 Series A was downgraded by Moody's from A3 to Baa2, in each case as a result of the downgrade of the rating of the related bond insurer.

-over substantially all of the assets or business of the Administration.
+In each of the foregoing reorganization, arrangement or liquidation by a court or governmental authority having supervision or jurisdiction over substantially all of the assets or business of the Administration.

-under the U.S. Bankruptcy Code or in any other proceeding under state or federal law in which a court or governmental authority has assumed jurisdiction over substantially all of the assets or business of the Administration, or if such jurisdiction has been assumed by leaving the existing governing body and officials or officers in possession but subject to the supervision and orders of a court or governmental authority, or the entry of an order confirming a plan of reorganization, arrangement or liquidation by a court or governmental authority having supervision or jurisdiction

-In each of the foregoing instances, notice of such ratings action was not timely filed but the Administration subsequently filed such notice.
+† For the purposes of the event identified in clause (xii) above, the event is considered to occur when any of the following occur: the appointment of a receiver, fiscal agent or similar officer for the Administration in a proceeding under the U.S. Bankruptcy Code or in any other proceeding under state or federal law in which a court or governmental authority has assumed jurisdiction over substantially all of the assets or business of the Administration, or if such jurisdiction has been assumed by leaving the existing governing body and officials or officers in possession but subject to the supervision and orders of a court or governmental authority, or the entry of an order confirming a plan of instances, notice of such ratings action was not timely filed but the Administration subsequently filed such notice.